roberto/blog.robertosoares.me/source/_posts/2012-08-07-testing-a-chrome-extension-with-jasmine.markdown

 ## Spies

-But that first thing that I really liked were the spies.
+But the first thing that I really liked were the spies.
 They can stub functions and track calls and their arguments.

 ``` javascript Spy example
 describe("foo.setBar", function() {